Acne

 Skin ageing can be due chronological ageing which is natural, slow and progressive and external factors i.e. the sun and environment which contribute to 90% of skin damage.

-Lines and wrinkles can often be significantly improved using dermal fillers or a course of botulinum A toxin injections.
+Lines and wrinkles can often be significantly improved using dermal fillers.

 Pigmentation